Skip to main content

 When you create a new project in Data Science & AI Workbench, you must select a base environment for the project.
 Anaconda provides several base Anaconda environments, along with Python, R, or Hadoop-Spark environments for you to choose from.
+If these environments do not suit your needs, you can create a custom environment, then include it in the list of environments that are available upon project creation.

 Creating your environment